google/WebFundamentals/src/content/en/updates/2019/08/barcode-detection.md

 an API that defines three interfaces: `BarcodeDetector`, `FaceDetector`, and `TextDetector`.
 I'm now happy to share that following a successful Origin Trial, we're shipping the `BarcodeDetector` part of the Shape Detection API in Chrome&nbsp;78.
-The `FaceDetector` and the `TextDetector` interfaces still need some more fine-tuning.
+The `FaceDetector` and the `TextDetector` interface still need some more fine-tuning.

 ### Working With the `BarcodeDetector` {: #barcodedetector}